LGhassen/Cyla/Readme.md

 ![enter image description here](https://i.imgur.com/Ky4BINi.png)

+Transparent radius has also been added and denotes the radius of the transparent section (so a part of the wall between inner and outer radius can be made transparent).

 ## Lighting mode
 There's a few lighting modes you can select from, we can understand the lighting modes by looking at this diagram of a cross-section

 ![enter image description here](https://i.imgur.com/wFH7jPW.png)

- - TransparentTop: Only the top is transparent, other sides will cast shadows, use for Niven rings.
-Sunsets are very difficult to see in this mode unless inner and outer radiuses are very close to each other and there's a decent height, otherwise, there will not be enough "grazing" distance for light to go through and scatter.
- - TransparentSideWalls: Only the sides are transparent, use preferably with an inner radius of zero, to emulate O'Neill cylinders lit from the sides.
+ - TransparentTopAndSides: Top is transparent, and the side is transparent up to a configurable radius, other parts will cast shadows, use for Niven rings with a non-zero inner radius, optionally a part of the side wall can be made transparent with the transparent radius.
+Can also emulate O'Neill cylinders lit from the sides by setting the inner radius to zero and configuring the transparent raidius.
  - TransparentFloor
  - Unlit: Light always reaches all parts of the atmo, no sunsets or color shifts with distance, use when you can't see the atmo due to geometry/self-shadowing.